SamWickershamBryant/ML-project/README.md

 1. Python code with markdown documentation, images saved in .jpg or .png format, and README.md as a project report OR
 2. Jupyter notebook (.ipynb) that contains full markdown sections as listed above

-## Now go back and write the summary at the top of the page
-# ML-Project